-In terms of physical appearance, plants undeniably are distinctly different from animals.
+Regarding physical appearance, plants undeniably are distinctly different from animals.
 But what about inside them?
 Do they differ too?
 Well, in this post, we will explore the answer to that question!

 Table of Contents

-What are plant cells?
+What are Plant Cells?

-- It was once believed that plant cells originated from the endosymbiosis between a photosynthetic single celled organism and a larger proto-eukaryote.
+- It was once believed that plant cells originated from the endosymbiosis between a single-celled photosynthetic organism and a larger proto-eukaryote.

-Types of plant cells
+Types of Plant Cells

-What are animal cells?
+What are Animal Cells?

 Animal cells are also a type of eukaryotic cells that contain a “true nucleus” and membrane-bound organelles enclosed together by a plasma membrane.